-Many big professionals in the field, however, recommend that you think in even more detail about your intended audience.
-You should create a profile for your reader: not just age and genre preference, but also gender, ethnicity, hometown, hobbies, lifestyle.
-Obviously, the great majority of your readers are not going to fit this exact profile, but it will help you focus in on what elements in your story you need to emphasize in order to optimize the read for that specific intended reader.
+I think most novelists are aware of their audience from the start.
+Many aren't actively thinking about it while writing, but we tend to fit ourselves into a genre and category.
+Then, when we've finished writing and are editing and prepping for publication, the intended audience becomes a key consideration.
+Genre and category are where you start because those are the qualifications around which your book will be marketed.
+However, many big professionals in the field recommend that you think in even more detail about your intended audience.
+They recommend creating create a profile for your reader: not just their age and genre preference, but also gender, ethnicity, hometown, hobbies, and lifestyle.
+Obviously, most of your readers won't fit this exact profile, but it will help you focus in on what elements in your story you need to emphasize to optimize the read for that specific intended reader.

 Why I Hate James Pat...